 Yankelevich is an expert on applying crowdsourcing and artificial intelligence to building, processing, and managing data.
 Yankelevich has changed the perception of crowdsourcing for many decision makers and his expertise has led the industry to latch on to the next version – accessible, scalable and accountable crowdsourcing.

 Yankelevich is a graduate of Massachusetts Institute of Technology’s computer science program; he has more than 15 years of experience in large scale cloud computing and start-up technology companies.
-He has provided architectural guidance to Fortune 500 companies, such as JP Morgan Chase, Credit Suisse,...
+He has provided architectural guidance to Fortune 500 companies, such as JP Morgan Chase, Credit...
 Read More.

 Jen Zeralli has over a decade of experiences at major financial firms and software companies.
 She has spent the last several years at S&P Capital IQ.
 In her current role, she is the Senior Analyst and a founding member of the S&P Capital IQ Data Science Team.
 She holds a degree in Finance and International Business from New York University’s Stern School of Business.
 In her spare time, Jen is an avid amateur genealogist (her favorite big data sets).
 She is also an active volunteer with the Good Dog Foundation providing animal-assisted therapy with her dogs Kitty and Twiggy.

-I’m an experienced analyst and researcher who specializes in statistical analysis as well as experimental and survey design.
-I am passionate about developing valuable and effective strategies for online & mobile businesses, and I apply my extensive knowledge of behavioral economics, social psychology, and human judgment & decision making to guide analysis and inform business decisions.
+Passionate about applying my knowledge of behavioral economics, social psychology, and human judgment & decision making to guide analysis and inform business decisions.

 For information on exhibition and sponsorship opportunities at the conference, contact Susan Stewart at firstname.lastname@example.org.